 - Nominated by home university

-Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities and gain transfer credits that will fulfull necessary credits toward their degree at their home institution.
+Award summary and benefits: The Killam Fellowship offers students the opportunity to experience Canadian culture, study at world-class universities and gain transfer credits that will fulfill necessary credits toward their degree at their home institution.
 The Fellowship covers the cost of:

 - $250 in the host country's denomination for Health Insurance Allowance